isabelandreatta1/Info-Science/Journal.md

 What questions do I have?

 What are other examples of generative art?
 How would it be able to make this into a gif/in motion?
-For example, would it be possible to make the shadows move according to a single ight source?
+For example, would it be possible to make the shadows move according to a single light source?
 How can I increase user interaction?
 Is there any way to create options as so if the user does something (such as click buttons) , there are different outcomes.
 How can I create a reset button?

 Below is my code: